Free Tax Preparation Help for Vermonters

 Vermont Community Action Agencies

-Most of the community action agencies in Vermont have programs in place to help Vermonters with their taxes.
+Most of Vermont's community action agencies have programs in place to help Vermonters with their taxes.
 Contact the agency in your county for more information about free tax help.

 - Chittenden, Franklin, Addison, and Grand Isle counties: Champlain Valley Office of Economic Opportunity